 Apply For Public Service Loan Forgiveness Download The Form

 Here are the basics to determine your eligibility for PSLF.
-If you have additional questions about your own eligibility for this program, please contact us email@example.com.
+If you have additional questions about your own eligibility for this program, download our infographic or contact us at email@example.com.

 Public Service Loan Forgiveness (PSLF) was created to encourage borrowers to go into public service or the nonprofit sector by forgiving their eligible federal student loan balance after making 120 eligible payments in no less than 10 years while working full time with an eligible employer.

 Here are the three basic things you will need to do to determine your eligibility for PSLF.

 If you meet all these criteria, you can apply to have your loans forgiven.

 Non-defaulted loans made in the Direct Loan (DL) program are eligible.
 These include: